maziac/DeZog/documentation/Migration.md

 This guide will provide some info what to do to update your projects from an earlier version.

+# Migrate from DeZog 2.1 to DeZog 2.2

+## Required updates

+If you are using unit tests you need to update z80-unit-tests to v1.2.0.

 # Migrate from DeZog 2.0 to DeZog 2.1

 ## Required updates